 Step 4.
 Building the sofa seat

-The first task here was to measure and cut the cutout sections of the boards so that the legs and back supports can slot into place.
+The first task here was to measure and cut the cut out sections of the boards so that the legs and back supports can slot into place.

 With the sections marked out I used a jigsaw, hammer and chisel to cut out the pieces.